Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - When Philadelphia records more than 20.8 points, it is 9-4 against the spread and 8-5 overall.

-- Philadelphia is 5-3 against the spread and 5-3 overall when the team piles up over 353.3 yards.
+- In games that Philadelphia picks up more than 353.3 yards, the team is 5-3 against the spread and 5-3 overall.

-- The Eagles have 15 giveaways this season, while the Cowboys have 33 takeaways.

 Home and road insights

-- Philadelphia is 4-3 against the spread, and 3-4 overall, at home this season.
+- Philadelphia is 3-4 overall, and 4-3 against the spread, at home.

-- The Eagles are unbeaten ATS (2-0) as 7-point underdogs or more at home.

-- In seven home games this season, Philadelphia has gone over the total five times.
+- This year, in seven games at home, Philadelphia has gone over the total five times.

-- The Cowboys are unbeaten ATS (1-0) away from home as 7-point favorites or more.
+- On the road, the Cowboys are unbeaten ATS (3-0) as 4.5-point favorites or more.

-- Dallas has hit the over twice in eight road games this year.
+- Dallas has gone over the total twice in eight away games this season.

 Powered by Data Skrive.